Editor’s note: This story was previously published in February 2019 It has since been updated and republished.

-Companies like Apple (NASDAQ:AAPL) ought to have better things to do with their cash than buying back billions of dollars in stock ($22.8 billion in Q1 2018 alone).
+Companies like Apple (NASDAQ:AAPL) ought to have better things to do with their cash than buying back billions of dollars in stock.
 It stifles creativity and innovation, something Apple’s going to need if it wants to keep growing.

 I’m a fan of Tim Cook and Apple, but stock buybacks are not the answer to the company’s slowing innovation.

 Stock Buybacks Hurt the U.S. Economy

 This argument is a rather circuitous one so bear with me.

 CNN recently reported that America’s total debt is nearly $22 trillion, an average of $67,000 per person.
 That’s right; split between all U.S. citizens, you’d owe $67,000 for your share of America’s debt.

 In 2019, America’s bill for the interest on that debt is $383 billion; by 2025 it’s projected to hit $928 billion or about the same amount as corporate stock buybacks in 2018.
 Imagine if the dollars directed to share repurchases were redirected to paying down the national debt.
 At the current pace of stock buybacks, the debt problem could be eliminated in 22 years.

 But of course, that wouldn’t help the wealthiest 1%.

 Consider this: Many economists argued that the Trump tax cuts would worsen the debt situation and they were right.
 The Congressional Budget Office predicted that the Trump tax cuts would add $1.9 trillion in principal and interest to the deficit by 2027.
 Since Trump’s become President, the national debt’s increased by more than $2 trillion.

 Thus, the president and Congress face a difficult decision.